Not Ready to Let People Read Your Script? Here Are Some Tips on How to Get There

 When you’re in the throes of the creative process, it’s okay to be a liar — especially to yourself.
 Tell yourself that every idea is phenomenal and you’re a writing god.
 Do whatever you have to in order to get your thoughts and ideas down on the page, because once it comes time to edit, you have to start being honest.

 When you sit there with your completed script, ask yourself if it’s the best screenplay you’ve ever written.
 If the honest answer is “no,” then you’re not done and not ready to show anyone.
 You can do better.
 You owe it to yourself to do it better, because you should be madly in love with your story when you’re through.
 ScreenCraft says that “every page should make you smile,” and if they don’t, don’t expect them to do much for anyone else.

 This is huge, because it’s probably the single biggest thing that keeps us from sharing our screenplays in the first place.
 We don’t want anyone telling us we have an ugly baby.
 It’s natural to be protective of your script at first, but good constructive criticism, whether you agree with it or not, reveals places where your story might need some work.

-Wanting your script to grow and become better are pretty clear indications of being ready to criticism.
+Wanting your script to grow and become better are pretty clear indications of being ready to receive criticism.
 Try to make it a point to not take yourself or your work too seriously; it’ll make it easier to find a way to use their praise and criticisms to become a better writer.

 You believe in yourself